Quinoa and Vegetable Veggie Meatballs

-As an aside before starting: this recipe lends itself to many variations, and can very easily become both gluten-free and vegan.
-Friends with Celiac disease can eat quinoa, thus they only need to replace the breadcrumbs (*) with gluten-free bread crumbs and they are good to go; vegan friends will have to replace the eggs with a flax seed concoction, and grated cheese with nutritional yeast flakes.
-So we should all be in a position to eat these delicious meatballs without problems.
+This recipe lends itself to many variations, and can very easily become both gluten-free and vegan.
+Our friends with Celiac disease can eat quinoa, so they only need to replace the breadcrumbs in the recipe with gluten-free breadcrumbs and they are good to go.
+Our vegan friends will have to replace the eggs with the vegan flax seed concoction, and grated cheese with nutritional yeast flakes.
+This way, we should all be in a position to eat these delicious meatballs without problems.

 No ratings yet